 Much cross-promotion of organizations and digital events has since taken place, and is one of the chief elements of the project, Purdie said.

 “It helps solidify and expand the working relationships between those organizations,” he said.
 “It’s a much better network than it was before.”

 The Whatcom Arts Project is also a chance for development of projects such as collaborative fundraising, Purdie added.
 Some of that has already taken place with the “We heART commUNITY” fundraiser this summer.

 The campaign asked individuals to make five $50 donations to five of 14 possible arts groups, for a total of $250.
 About $18,000 in donations were made to Allied Arts of Whatcom County and then distributed accordingly.
 The first 100 donors received a commemorative, locally-manufactured canvas tote bag.

-Shu-Ling Zhao, executive director for the Sylvia Center, said Whatcom Arts Project has been invaluable to those who pour upwards of 100 hours a week into their venues.
+Shu-Ling Zhao, director of plays and a teacher at Sylvia Center for the Arts, said Whatcom Arts Project has been invaluable to those who pour upwards of 100 hours a week into their venues.